antimof/UxPlay/README.md

 Zoom.
-You can tell if the "ZOOMFIX" is working by examining the title bar on the mirror window: it will be "uxplay" without the fix, and be the AirPlay server_name, which is UxPlay (note capitals) by default, and can be changed with the -n option.
+You can tell if the "ZOOMFIX" is working by examining the title bar on the mirror window: it will be "uxplay" without the fix, and be the AirPlay server_name, which is "UxPlay" (note capitals) by default, and can be changed with the -n option.
 To compile with ZOOMFIX=ON, the X11 development libraries must be installed.
-(ZOOMFIX will not be needed once  gstreamer-1.20 is available, since this will make the gstreamer mirror window visible to screen-sharers.)
+(ZOOMFIX will not be needed once  gstreamer-1.20 is available, since this update will make the gstreamer mirror window visible to screen-sharers.)
+(Thanks to David Ventura  https://github.com/DavidVentura/UxPlay ).

 4. The avahi_compat nag warning on startup is suppressed.

-5. In principle, multiple instances of uxplay can be run simultaneously using the -rm "random MAC address" option to give each a different (randomly-chosen "local") MAC address.
+5. In principle, multiple instances of uxplay can be run simultaneously using the -r "random MAC address" option to give each a different (randomly-chosen "local") MAC address.
 If the -p option is used, they also need separate network port choices.
 (However, there may be a large latency, and running two instances of uxplay